Frank Stronach: Politics

 In the 1988 Canadian federal election, Stronach was the Liberal candidate in York—Simcoe, receiving 35% of the vote to place second to Progressive Conservative winner John E. Cole.
 In 2011, Stronach entered Austrian politics, proposing the establishment of a new political party: a "Citizens' Alliance" advocating tax, health, and education reform.
 In November 2011, he called for an 'intellectual revolution' in Austria, suggesting that he would be willing to fund a student-led political party.

-Stronach's plans to form a new party gained prominence in 2012.
+Stronach's plans to form a party gained prominence in 2012.
 He called for a flat tax of 20%, a reduction in bureaucracy by 10% over five years, and a balanced budget.
 Stronach argued that Austria should stay in the EU, but that the euro was a 'monstrosity'.

-His programme was compared to the Alliance for the Future of Austria (BZÖ); Stronach had admired the BZÖ's leader Josef Bucher as the only politician in Austria that represented economic liberalism.
-This led to suggestions that Stronach would take over the BZÖ ahead of the 2013 elections so as to give his movement seats in Parliament.
+His program was compared to the Alliance for the Future of Austria (BZÖ); Stronach had admired the BZÖ's leader Josef Bucher as the only politician in Austria that represented economic liberalism.
+That led to suggestions that Stronach would take over the BZÖ ahead of the 2013 elections so as to give his movement seats in Parliament.

-The new party, called Team Stronach, was launched in September 2012.
+The party, called Team Stronach, was launched in September 2012.
 Four MPs – Gerhard Köfer of the Social Democratic Party, Elisabeth Kaufmann-Bruckberger of the BZÖ and independents Robert Lugar and Erich Tadler agreed to join the party.
 The endorsement of at least three members of the National Council was required for a party to compete in general elections (alternatively, a quorum of 2,600 signatures in support of the party's candidacy have to be collected).

 Hurricane Katrina

-On 6 September 2005, Stronach announced that he and Magna International were committing $2 million to start a model community for people displaced by Hurricane Katrina.
-The Toronto Star reported that "Magna Entertainment Corp. (a gambling and racing business once the world’s largest owner of race tracks) is [currently] providing housing for about 260 evacuees from the New Orleans area at a racetrack training facility in Palm Beach County, Florida and will move them to a new community in November.
-Auto-parts giant Magna International Inc. and MEC are scouting for about 500 to 1000 acre in an area of Baton Rouge in Louisiana to set up trailers and infrastructure. "[W]e would like to build a small community where we would try to be sponsors for the next five to seven years", Stronach said in an interview with The Star.
+On September 6, 2005, Stronach announced that he and Magna International were committing $2 million to start a model community for people displaced by Hurricane Katrina.
+The Toronto Star reported that "Magna Entertainment Corp. (a gambling and racing business once the world’s largest owner of race tracks) is providing housing for about 260 evacuees from the New Orleans area at a racetrack training facility in Palm Beach County, Florida and will move them to a new community in November.
+Auto-parts giant Magna International Inc. and MEC are scouting for about 500 to 1000 acre in an area of Baton Rouge, Louisiana to set up trailers and infrastructure.
+We "would like to build a small community where we would try to be sponsors for the next five to seven years", Stronach said in an interview with The Star.